krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 When your application works with an intensive incoming traffic, you should be prepared, as soon as you notice the first signs of it.
 In the worst-case scenario, you will have too many replicas for a few minutes until the cluster cleans them up, but in most cases, you will be ready to handle the traffic before it gets heavy.

+## Find the right Garbage Collector for your use case

+There are several GCs available that you may use with your JVM.
+Each one of them has its own requirements and work characteristics. **Choosing the right GC may have a significant impact on your CPU and memory usage.
+It may also affect the performance of your service depending on its memory cleanup strategies.**

+Many sources on the internet will help you choose GC candidates that may work for you, so I will skip describing them here.
+Your options vary depending on GC requirements for available CPUs and heap size (ex. parallel GCs require 2+ CPU, some work best with small heaps, some are suited for bigger heap sizes, etc.).

+Test them using your load test scenarios to see which one will best fit for achieving the best possible performance, using as few resources as possible.

 ## Final notes